University Policies

 • Providing assistance and support for complying with environmental, health and safety requirements;

-• Developing and providing training as appropriate on University environmental, health and safety programs; and
+• Developing, providing, and/or coordinating training as appropriate on University environmental, health and safety programs; and

 • Conducting inspections for compliance with federal and state laws and regulations, as well as University policies.

-Office of the Provost: The Office of the Provost promotes and supports the University’s compliance with applicable federal and state environmental health and safety laws and regulations, as well as University policies and programs, for the Brown academic community.
+Office of the Provost: Promote and support the University’s compliance with applicable federal and state environmental health and safety laws and regulations, as well as University policies and programs, for the Brown academic community.
 When needed, the Office of the Provost assists with implementing consequences resulting from noncompliance with this policy.

-Office of the Executive Vice President for Finance & Administration: The Office of the Executive Vice President for Finance & Administration promotes and supports the University’s compliance with applicable federal and state environmental health and safety laws and regulations, as well as University policies and programs for the Brown non-academic community.
+Office of the Executive Vice President for Finance & Administration: Promote and support the University’s compliance with applicable federal and state environmental health and safety laws and regulations, as well as University policies and programs for the Brown non-academic community.
 When needed, the Office of the Executive Vice President for Finance & Administration assists with implementing consequences resulting from noncompliance with this policy.

-University Safety Committees: The University Safety Committees are responsible for working with EHS to develop and enforce appropriate policies and procedures to comply with federal and state safety and environmental laws and regulations, as well as to promote the safety of University Members and the Brown University community.
+University Safety Committees: Responsible for working with EHS to develop and enforce appropriate policies and procedures to comply with federal and state safety and environmental laws and regulations, as well as to promote the safety of the Brown Community.

 6.0 Consequences for Violating this Policy